ksnf3000/starter-hugo-academic-4/content/authors/admin/_index.md

 ---
 Kashif Nawaz obtained his Bachelor’s degree in Engineering specializing in Electronics and Communication Engineering from Visvesvaraya Technological University, India in 2010, the Master of Science degree in Information and Communication Engineering from the Technische Universistät Darmstadt, Germany in 2014 and the PhD degree from Universite catholqiue de Louvain, Belgium in 2021.

-Currently he is a Senior Cryptography Hardware Engineer with the Technology Innovation Institute, Abu Dhabi, UAE since July'2019.\
+Currently he is a Senior Cryptography Hardware Engineer with the Technology Innovation Institute, Abu Dhabi, UAE since July 2019.\
 \
-From December'2015 till September'2021, when he was a PhD student affiliated to the ICTEAM institute in UCLouvain, Belgium he started working on topics intersecting Nanoelectronics and Applied Cryptography. \
+From December 2015 till September 2021, when he was a PhD student affiliated to the ICTEAM institute in UCLouvain, Belgium he started working on topics intersecting Nanoelectronics and Applied Cryptography. \
 \
 His main research interests include secure circuit design, computer-aided design and simulation of integrated circuits, post-quantum cryptography and hardware security and applied cryptography in general.